Reducing friction in a cloud-native security platform

 These quick, scrappy interventions traded polish for speed, but they worked.
 We demonstrated that users could successfully activate without a solution engineer, and in doing so, laid the groundwork for future growth experiments.

-Key takeaway: In complex enterprise ecosystems, success isn’t about perfect cohesion—it’s about finding the moments of value and helping users get there fast.
+Key takeaway: In complex enterprise ecosystems, success isn't about perfect cohesion, it's about finding the moments of value and helping users get there fast.